alfonsof/aws-java-examples/README.md

 # Java examples on AWS (Amazon Web Services)

-This repo contains Java code examples on the Amazon Web Services (AWS) platform.
+This repo contains Java code examples on AWS (Amazon Web Services).

 ## Quick start

-You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+You must have an [AWS (Amazon Web Services)](http://aws.amazon.com/) account.

 The code for the samples is contained in individual folders on this repository.
 You can see the list: